 Please e-mail the instructor for urgent/emergency concerns only.
 Substantive issues should be addressed in person, either in class, office hours, or making an appointment with the instructor.
 Therefore, do not expect the instructor to respond to e-mails unless there is a matter of urgency.

-Lecture notes, readings, and assignments will always be posted on Blackboard, so be sure to log on at least twice a week to check for messages and course documents.
+Be sure to log on D2L on at least twice a week to check for messages and course documents.

 OBJECTIVES

 The course will focus on: